Frequently Asked Questions

 Why do I have to wear a flotation vest?
 I am a great swimmer!

-Our insurance policy requires that our swimmers wear vests for all programs, and is meant to increase overall safety.
-The structured swim requires guests be in deep water, thus, the vest allows you float comfortably in the water, enabling you to focus on the dolphins.
-This will be helpful when doing behaviors with the dolphins (body rubs, kisses, handshakes), which require you to float in a standing position.
+We require all in-water participants to wear a flotation device.
+The Signature Swim requires guests be in deep water, thus, the vest allows you float comfortably in the water, enabling you to focus on the dolphins.
+This will be helpful when doing behaviors with the dolphins which require you to float in a standing position.

 Can pregnant women swim with the dolphins?

-No. Our insurance policy does not allow pregnant guests to enter the water with the dolphins.
-However, pregnant women are permitted to participate in any of our dockside interactions (Dolphin Dockside, Kiss Program and Paint Program).
+No, pregnant guests are not allowed to enter the water with the dolphins.
+However, pregnant women are permitted to participate in any of our dockside interactions (Dolphin Dockside and Meet a Dolphin Program).
 It is sensationalized information that the animals become aggressive towards pregnant individuals - it is simply untrue.
 Dolphins’ echolocation gives them the ability to detect if a woman is pregnant in the water, and the ability to see the baby and heartbeat.
 Anecdotally, staff have actually seen the animals become quite curious, attentive, and gentle towards pregnant trainers.

 I have a 5-year-old who has been dying to touch a dolphin, can the trainer just have him come down and touch them at the end of the session?

-What should we expect from your swimming programs?
+What should we expect from your in-water encounters?

-All swim programs and interactions at Dolphins Plus are fun and immersive educational experiences.
+All in-water encounters and interactions at Dolphins Plus are fun and immersive educational experiences.
 First, guests participate in an educational segment in which they learn about dolphin physiology and behavior.
 Additionally, guests learn about marine ecology and things that you can do in your own lives to help protect this fragile ecosystem.

-Following the educational segment of the program, guests are introduced to the dolphins and enjoy the swim program they registered for.
-Interactions with the dolphins are untimed and are based on a series of behaviors.
+Following the educational segment of the program, guests are introduced to the dolphins and enjoy the program they registered for.
+Interactions with the dolphins are not timed and are based on a series of behaviors.
 Everyone will have the opportunity to participate in the same number of interactive behaviors with the dolphins.

-What is it like to swim with dolphins?
+What is it like to have an in-water encounter with dolphins?

-Swimming with dolphins is a one-of-a-kind experience!
+Having an in-water encounter with dolphins is a one-of-a-kind experience!
 Sharing space with these magnificent creatures can be quite exhilarating, to say the least.
-When swimming with dolphins at Dolphins Plus you may experience a variety of behaviors such as: holding on to their dorsal fin while they pull you through the water; floating on your back while they push you by your feet; and give rubs, kisses, and handshakes.
+When interacting with dolphins at Dolphins Plus you may experience a variety of behaviors such as: holding on to their dorsal fin while they pull you through the water; floating on your back while they push you by your feet; and give rubs, kisses, and handshakes.

 How long will I be in the water?

-What is the difference between the Structured Swim and the Shallow Water Encounter?
+What is the difference between the Signature Swim and the Shallow Water Encounter?

 Programs and Participation Requirements

-Our Structured Swim is a hands-on, deep-water interactive dolphin encounter.
-You may experience a variety of behaviors such as: holding on to their dorsal fin, while they pull you through the water; floating on your back, while they push you by your feet; and, give rubs, kisses, and handshakes.
-The cost is $210.00 per person.
+Our Signature Swim is a hands-on, in-water interactive dolphin encounter.
+You may experience a variety of behaviors from the shallow water area such as: belly rubs, body rubs, hand shakes and hand kisses, You will also get to swim our into the deep water portion of our lagoon to experience high energy behaviors such as: holding on to their dorsal fin, while they pull you through the water; floating on your back, while they push you by your feet.
+The cost is $225.00 per person.

 Shallow Water Encounter